-The gender and the contract type ratios of the workforce are depicted below:
+The workforce number and rate categorised by gender and the contract type are depicted below:

-In order to ensure consistency of teaching quality, we have maintained our casual academic ratio over the years.
-Hence during the Reporting Period, an additional of 10 (2019: 22) permanent staff was employed.
+In order to ensure consistency of teaching quality, TOP has maintained its casual academic ratio over the years.
 Meanwhile employment under the casual basis remains an option open to those staff who prefer flexibility.
-For instance, some academic staff may wish to teach at other institutions, or pursue other lines of work while also working to teach at TOP.
-On the other hand, by being able to employ staff on a sessional basis provides us with the flexibility to offer courses on a broader variety of topics, allows us to more easily adapt for market demands, and make better accommodation for student requirements.
+For instance, some academic staff may wish to teach at other institutions or pursue other lines of work while also working to teach at TOP.
+On the other hand, by being able to employ staff on a sessional basis provides TOP with the flexibility to offer courses on a broader variety of topics, allows TOP to adapt for market demands more easily, and make better accommodation for student requirements.